OpenACalendar/OpenACalendar-Documentation/en/users/core/recur.md

 Note that events will not be on this list if they already exist, to prevent you creating 2 events at the same time.

 Note events are only created several months into the future.
+This is deliberate:

-This is deliberate; by making a contributor come back regularly we have confirmation that the event is still going.
+  *  by making a contributor come back regularly we have confirmation that the event is still going.
 Warnings are sent to people who watch the group when events are about to run out.
+  *  by making a contributor check dates as they create them we can catch special cases.
+If the last tuesday of the month happens to be Dec 31st then the regular event probably isn't on that evening and a contributor can spot that.

 You can come back and create more events regularly.
 Simply find the latest